 Gregory Baltoro 75 Review: The Ultimate Backpacking Pack for 2026

-Honest Gregory Baltoro 75 review after 6 months on trail.
-Real testing, real flaws, and how it compares to the Osprey Ae...
+Gregory Baltoro 75 review for 2026: specs, capacity, features and price, plus how it compares to the Osprey Aether 65 fo...

 Look, I've been backpacking for 14 years and I've owned six expedition packs in that time.
 So when I say the Gregory Baltoro 75 has earned its reputation, I'm saying it after carrying it for roughly 380 trail miles across the Wind River Range, a soggy week on the Olympic Coast, and one brutal 8-day loop in the High Sierra last September.
 This Gregory Baltoro 75 review isn't pulled from spec sheets.
 It's pulled from sore shoulders, wet straps, and one memorable moment where I dropped the pack off a 4-foot ledge by accident.